kingzamzon/docs/docs/intro.md

 The network acts as a decentralized access control list (ACL) which leverages on-chain data to grant users access to content, software, and other decentralized networks.

-Explore our guides and examples to integrate Lit.
+Explore our guides and examples to integrate Lit and learn more by reading [What is Decentralized Access Control](https://blog.litprotocol.com/?p=what-is-lit-protocol)

 ## Support